RubySteps/21-day-challenge/README.md

 A *RubySteps* day begins on [12:00pm mountain time](http://everytimezone.com/#2015-4-13,360,cn3) and ends at 11:59am on the following calendar day.
 WATCH OUT FOR DAYLIGHT SAVINGS.
 You're a programmer, so you already know how messed up time is.
 If you don't... well, I apologize in advance for the frustration you will face for the rest of your programming life.

+Please see the [2_adventures/README](2_adventures/README.md) for info on the current day of the challenge.

 ### The first three days are free

 All 21 days are free!
 But you get a free pass for the first three days.
 You can't get eliminated in the first three days, for any reason - including because you signed up on day 3.